Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 There is a separate document about DH parameters with examples.
 The DWC plugin RobotViewer shall help with configuration.

 The standard usage is:
-* D0 is the definition of the base, often omitted, because the first axis is vertical in most cases with original coordinate system
+* D0 is optional the definition of the base.
+If the first axis is vertical starting in 0,0,0, D0 can be omitted
 * D1 to D6 are DH parameters with actuators assigned (or less numbers for less actuators)
-* D7 placeholder for tool.
-G10 XYZ offsets of the current tool will be added to the values when calculating forward kinematics

-The last defined Dn is always the tool.
+* the tool is appended to the Dn paramters with the orientation of the last defined coordinate system

 For less actuators, less D-s are used.
 The p (parallelogram 4 axis) has its own Dn and if it has values, they are added to the parallelogram angles.